wcrowe20/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/david-lu/README.md

 My proposed app is called "A/B." It's a polling space for gathering second opinions about the things *we might buy* or *have recently bought*.
-A/B polls have a uniform format, possessing:
+A/B polls have a uniform format, made up of:

--   a framing question

-    -   "Which of these shall I buy?"
+-   a framing question: "Which of these shall I buy?"
 "Which of these shall I keep?"

--   2 possible answers ("a" or "b")

-    -   each has a product image and caption
+-   2 possible answers: A or B. Each has a product image and caption

-**The Feed**

-Polls appear in an Instagram-like, vertically scrolling feed.
-Big product images fill the screen.
-One can switch between "All Polls" and "Polls I follow" by tapping or swiping the header, a la Sparrow.

-**Voting**

-One swipes horizontally between A or B product images for each poll.
-To vote, one taps a checkmark button on either image.
-When one has voted, the non-selected checkmark button disappears, and the tapped checkmark takes on a selected state.
-To unvote, one taps the selected checkmark button again.

-Immediately after voting, a green button appears beneath the poll, labeled, "Care to say why?"
-One might tap this to view the Poll Detail, where one might add commentary on the poll.

-**Poll Detail**

-The Poll Detail offers a variety of data about the poll, including

--   A bar graph of the current votes, with voter attribution beneath

--   A map of where votes are coming from

--   A comments area where conversation around poll content can emerge

-**User Detail**

-From anywhere in the app, one might tap a user's avatar to arrive at a User Detail screen.
-This screen, too, has a variety of data, including:

--   A measure of sameness

-    -   "You and this user agree on 33% of the polls you have both taken"

--   Polls this user has posted

--   Polls this user has voted on

--   Following

--   Followers

-One can follow or unfollow a user from this screen.
+**Scenarios**

+TBD